syncfusion-content/javascript-docs/js/Schedule/getting-started.md

 ## Data Binding

-Scheduler uses [ej.DataManager](/js/datamanager/overview) which supports both RESTful JSON data services binding and local JSON array binding.
-The **dataSource** property of the Scheduler can be assigned either with the instance of `ej.DataManger` or JSON data array collection.
+Scheduler uses [ejDataManager](/js/datamanager/overview) which supports both RESTful JSON data services binding and local JSON array binding.
+The **dataSource** property of the Scheduler can be assigned either with the instance of `ejDataManger` or JSON data array collection.

 For demo purpose, [Northwind OData Service](http://mvc.syncfusion.com/OdataServices/Northwnd.svc) is used here and the code example is as follows.